junxit/us-congress-bills-112/metadata.md

 - 2012-08-01 — The previous question was ordered on the amendment (A001) pursuant to the rule. (consideration: CR H5594)
 - 2012-09-10 — Received in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2012-09-11 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 502.
+- 2012-12-31 — Senate amendment submitted
+- 2012-12-31 — Senate amendment submitted
+- 2013-01-01 — Amendment SA 3448 agreed to in Senate by Unanimous Consent.
+- 2013-01-01 — Amendment SA 3448 proposed by Senator Reid. (consideration: CR 12/31/2012 S8584-8585) In the nature of a substitute.
+- 2013-01-01 — Amendment SA 3450 agreed to in Senate by Unanimous Consent.
+- 2013-01-01 — Amendment SA 3450 proposed by Senator Pryor for Senator Reid. (consideration: CR 12/31/2012 S8586; text: CR 12/31/2012 S8586) To amend the title.
+- 2013-01-01 — DEBATE - Pursuant to the provisions of H.Res.
+844, the House proceeded with 1 hour of debate on the Senate amendments to H.R.
+8.
+- 2013-01-01 — Measure laid before Senate by unanimous consent. (consideration: CR 12/31/2012 S8584-8586)
+- 2013-01-01 — Message on Senate action sent to the House.
+- 2013-01-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-01-01 — On motion that the House agree to the Senate amendments Agreed to by recorded vote: 257 - 167 (Roll no. 659). (text as House agreed to Senate amendment: CR H7536-7551)
+- 2013-01-01 — Passed Senate, under the order of 1/1/2013, having achieved 60 votes in the affirmative, with an amendment and an amendment to the Title by Yea-Nay Vote.
+89 - 8.
+Record Vote Number: 251.
+- 2013-01-01 — Passed/agreed to in Senate: Passed Senate, under the order of 1/1/2013, having achieved 60 votes in the affirmative, with an amendment and an amendment to the Title by Yea-Nay Vote.
+89 - 8.
+Record Vote Number: 251.
+- 2013-01-01 — Pursuant to the provisions of H. Res.
+844, the House moved to agree to the Senate amendments. (consideration: CR H7536-7559)
+- 2013-01-01 — Resolving differences -- House actions: On motion that the House agree to the Senate amendments Agreed to by recorded vote: 257 - 167 (Roll no. 659).(text as House agreed to Senate amendment: CR H7536-7551)
+- 2013-01-01 — Rules Committee Resolution H. Res.
+844 Reported to House.
+Rule provides for consideration of Senate amendments to H.R.
+8 to H.R.
+8 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions.
+The resolution makes in order a motion offered by the chair of the Committee on Ways and Means or his designee that the House concur in the Senate amendments to H.R.
+8. The resolution waives all points of order against consideration of the motion and the Senate amendments and provides that they shall be considered as read.
+- 2013-01-01 — Senate amendment agreed to: Amendment SA 3448 agreed to in Senate by Unanimous Consent.
+- 2013-01-01 — Senate amendment agreed to: Amendment SA 3450 agreed to in Senate by Unanimous Consent.
+- 2013-01-01 — Senate amendment proposed (on the floor): Amendment SA 3448 proposed by Senator Reid.(consideration: CR 12/31/2012 S8584-8585)
+- 2013-01-01 — Senate amendment proposed (on the floor): Amendment SA 3450 proposed by Senator Pryor for Senator Reid.(consideration: CR 12/31/2012 S8586; text: CR 12/31/2012 S8586)
+- 2013-01-01 — The previous question was ordered pursuant to the rule. (consideration: H7558)
+- 2013-01-02 — Became Public Law No: 112-240.
+- 2013-01-02 — Became Public Law No: 112-240.
+- 2013-01-02 — Presented to President.
+- 2013-01-02 — Presented to President.
+- 2013-01-02 — Signed by President.
+- 2013-01-02 — Signed by President.